-- 1. In the opinion of the Directors of Axiom Properties Limited (the 'Company'): - a. the accompanying financial statements and notes of the Consolidated Entity are in accordance with the Corporations Act 2001 including: - i) giving a true and fair view of the Consolidated Entity's financial position as at 30 June 2013 and its performance for the year then ended; and - ii) complying with Australian Accounting Standards, Corporations Regulations 2001, professional reporting requirements and other mandatory requirements; - b. there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable; and - c. the financial statements and notes thereto are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board. - 2.
-This declaration has been made after receiving the declarations required to be made to the Directors in accordance with Section 295A of the Corporations Act 2001 for the financial year ended 30 June 2013.
+- 1. In the opinion of the Directors of Axiom Properties Limited (the 'Company'): - a. the accompanying financial statements and notes are in accordance with the Corporations Act 2001 including: - i) giving a true and fair view of the Group's financial position as at 30 June 2016 and its performance for the year then ended; and - ii) complying with Australian Accounting Standards, Corporations Regulations 2001, professional reporting requirements and other mandatory requirements; - b. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - c. the financial statements and notes thereto are in accordance with International Financial Reporting Standards issued by the International Accounting Standards Board. - 2.
+This declaration has been made after receiving the declarations required to be made to the Directors in accordance with Section 295A of the Corporations Act 2001 for the financial year ended 30 June 2016.

-This declaration is made in accordance with a resolution of the Board of Directors.
+This declaration is signed in accordance with a resolution of the Board of Directors.

+Ben Laurance

-Ben Laurance MANAGING DIRECTOR
+MANAGING DIRECTOR

-Adelaide, South Australia Dated: 27 August 2013
+Adelaide, South Australia Dated: 24 August 2016